 In Malibu, you have some of the most beautiful, photogenic coastline in the world.
 My personal favorite is El Matador State Beach, which I call the “Megastar of Malibu.”
 This beach features stunning rock formations, tide pools, hidden sea caves, arch rocks, and more, all of which makes El Matador the most naturally beautiful beach in the area.

-Recreation – With weather like this, it should be no surprise that people, locals and tourists alike, spend a lot of time outdoors.
-Thankfully, Los Angeles is quite conducive to outdoor living.
+Recreation – With weather like this, it should be no surprise that Angelenos spend a lot of time outdoors.
+Thankfully, Southern California is quite conducive to outdoor living.
 Of course, there’s the above-mentioned coastline and beaches.
 This is great not just for sunbathing, but also walking, surfing, skateboarding, and biking.

 Thanks to Los Angeles’ topography, there are also some great hiking trails, right inside the city!
 Skip Runyon Canyon, which is the one hike everyone visiting Los Angeles hears about (and consequently, everyone does) and opt for the miles of footpaths in Griffith Park.
 They’re also busy, but not as bad.
 For visitors, the most iconic hikes in Los Angeles are those that offer an up-close perspective of the Hollywood sign.

 I’m partial to starting at Griffith Observatory’s parking area a few hours before sunset, hiking out to the Hollywood sign from there, and then returning just in time to catch sunset and dusk fall over the skyline from the Observatory itself.
 Consult our Tips for Hiking to the Hollywood Sign for step-by-step instructions, and alternative routes.

 If that’s not enough, places like Joshua Tree National Park are easily accessible by car during a day trip.
 While there are several National Parks in California, Joshua Tree is the closest to Los Angeles–and well worth a visit, in my opinion.